Limmy: Career

 Scottish culture magazine The List listed Limmy at No. 14 on their "Hot 100" list in 2006, which celebrated the people who made the biggest impact on cultural life in Scotland over that year.
 In March 2007, Limmy took to the stage for two sold-out appearances at the Glasgow International Comedy Festival.
 In 2007, he played a character called Zack Eastwood in Consolevania and VideoGaiden.
 In June 2009, the BBC commissioned a six-episode series of Limmy's Show, a sketch show which premiered on BBC Scotland in January 2010.
 The BBC commissioned a second series of Limmy's Show, which premiered on BBC Scotland in February 2011.
-Limmy wrote a pilot for a sitcom based around Falconhoof, a recurring Limmy's Show character, but the show was turned down by BBC Scotland.
+Limmy wrote a pilot for a sitcom based on Falconhoof, a recurring Limmy's Show character, but the show was turned down by BBC Scotland.
 He made a cameo appearance in The IT Crowd, playing a window cleaner with an unintelligible Glaswegian accent in the episode "The Final Countdown", which aired in July 2010.

 In 2014, Limmy had a regular segment in the second series of the Charlie Brooker news satire show Weekly Wipe.
 He is also known for his live webcam chats, in which he interacts with fans and makes music.
 In 2015, Limmy wrote his first book titled Daft Wee Stories, published by Random House.
 To promote the book, Limmy embarked on a UK book reading tour.
 Three of the stories were also published in The Scotsman newspaper.